Have you ever struggled to get your compost heap hot?

 Other ways include using a layer of straw and a compost jacket (an insulating jacket that slips over a compost bin).

-See our guide on 17 Ways to Insulate the Compost Pile for more ideas.
+Read more: 17 Ways to Insulate the Compost Pile for Faster, Better Compost

 Rule Three: Mix ‘Green’ and ‘Brown’ materials